Welcome to our new home

 “I like the more modern setting.
 It’s a beautiful building and the surrounding area is just as nice.
 It truly is a lovely place to study and meet new people.”

 “I think that the Chiswick Park Campus has been a great change for Richmond University.
 It offers so many new opportunities for students in terms of internships and jobs, but also in terms of learning.
 Also, as someone who wants to work in the creative field, I think that the creative energy around having classes in film studios which were used previously by Disney is inspiring.”

 – Ashton, BA Communications: Advertising & PR first year student

-From January 2023, all of our students will be based in a new campus building within the innovative and award-winning Chiswick Park in west London – a perfect setting for the UK’s pioneering liberal arts university.
+All of our students are now based in a new campus building within the innovative and award-winning Chiswick Park in west London – a perfect setting for the UK’s pioneering liberal arts university.

 To give you a sense of everything our new location has to offer, here’s six reasons why we love our campus building.

 We look forward to welcoming you to our new home.

 Everything about this state of the art campus building has been designed with students in mind.
 With input from students, faculty and staff on the interior design process, the end result is a fantastic learning environment, with flexible teaching and learning spaces, including student study areas with opportunities for collaborative work and the latest learning technologies.
 There is also a Student Services Hub, a library offering further student study space, a café and other social spaces.